yukelele/sql-editor-with-ai-chatbox/README.md

 ## Challenges Learned:
 - Rewrote the prompt for AI multiple times to get its sql query realiability perfectly.
-One issue was that not only the prompt had to valid with the current schema, but valid in PostGres-syntax query, but also valid in Prisma.
+One issue was that not only the prompt had to valid with the current schema, but valid in Postgres-syntax query, but also valid in Prisma.
 Afterward, the AI response also needs to be serialized, so that it can send over via NextApiResponse json.
 - similiarly with AI Sql autocompletion, I had to be specific with the rules.
 Also, it needed to be clever to know not only the entire context of the current text in the editor, but also its cursor position within the text.
+- Had to learn the quirks of how Prisma handles its database, the logistic of Postgres database, and how OpenAI assumes certain rules of Prisma and Postgres from its trained model.